altair-graphql/altair/packages/altair-docs/docs/features/schema-auto-refresh.md

 # Schema auto refresh

-Usually you would reload the docs everytime you make a change to your schema on the server, but if your server supports the `X-GraphQL-Event-Stream` header, it should be able to notify Altair to reload the docs automatically.
+Usually you would reload the docs every time you make a change to your schema on the server, but if your server supports the `X-GraphQL-Event-Stream` header, it should be able to notify Altair to reload the docs automatically.

 For more information about schema auto refresh, you can check these resources: